 Door/Window Sensor Installation

 We like to say that entryway sensors are the glue that holds a system together.
 Without them, you won’t have much protection from intruders (just don’t tell that to Deep Sentinel, a unique system that uses no entry sensors).
-And 95% of the time, we see door/window sensors go up in a flash with peel-and-stick adhesive.
+And 95 percent of the time, we see door/window sensors go up in a flash with peel-and-stick adhesive.
 Here’s Don installing ours for us…

 We have to say that Vivint’s entry sensors aren’t exactly our favorite (you can read our full take on Vivint sensors here).
 In fact, affordable DIY brands like abode have a better sensor design in our opinion.
 Vivint’s contact sensors are a little bigger and bulkier than we’d like, but they definitely get the job done.
 Here’s what it looks like mounted on our kitchen window…